MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 3. In the Office 365 admin center, choose **Admin centers** > **Exchange**.

 4. In the Exchange admin center: **mail flow** > **rules** > **+** > **Create a new rule**.

+> [!TIP]
+> If you have problems with the user interface when you configure your rules, try a different browser, such as Internet Explorer.

 ### Example 1: Rule that applies the Do Not Forward option to emails that are labeled **General** when they are sent outside the organization